 Windhover Contemplative Center, Stanford University, San Francisco, California

-Most of us have an idea of how a university is structured: lecture rooms, bigger amphitheatres, libraries, fields, gyms, refectories.
+Most of us have an idea of how a university is structured: lecture rooms, bigger amphitheaters, libraries, fields, gyms, refectories.
 But how many universities have a place for one to regroup and have her spiritual moments?
-On October 8 2014 Stanford University opened the Windhover Contemplative Center, an extraordinary installation for all members of the university – students, staff and faculty, to reflect, reform and see life with different perspectives.
+On October 8 2014 Stanford University opened the Windhover Contemplative Center.
+It is an extraordinary installation for all members of the university – students, staff and faculty, to reflect, reform and see life with different perspectives.

 The architecture involved was by Aidlin Darling Design with collaboration with Andrea Cochran Landscape Architecture.
 The installation got the ASLA Design Medal for 2014.
 They needed to deliver the 370 sq.m. of the building as well as the surrounding area.
 The result is extraordinary.
 Windhover Contemplative Center is not just a place to reflect but also a place to exhibit art.